-I got involved with local government shortly after moving to Sudbury in 2013, by joining the Conservation Commission, and have been a member ever since.
+I got involved with local government shortly after moving to Sudbury in 2013, by joining the Conservation Commission, and served there for more than six years.
 Residents may have heard me speaking out against the Eversource power transmission line, opposing the huge Sudbury Station housing development proposed for our historic Town Center, winning consensus on the Broadacres Farm purchase, or simply speaking out for what I believe is right on various issues.

-Besides the Conservation Commission, I also served on the Bruce Freeman Rail Trail Task Force, and helped move that design forward.
+Besides the Conservation Commission, I also served on the Bruce Freeman Rail Trail Design Task Force, and helped move that design forward.
 Both my children were baptized at Our Lady of Fatima, and our family loves swimming at the Greenwood Club.
 On weekends you might find me running on the trails at local conservation properties or swimming at Fairbanks.

 My kids are just beginning their journey in the Sudbury schools, and my retired parents are house hunting in Sudbury.
 In my home, the balance between the affordability of homes and taxes and access to high-quality facilities and services is dinner table conversation.
 I’m committed to this Town for the long haul and will bring my passion, fresh perspective, and focus on results to serve all residents.

 I worked as a local newspaper reporter in Massachusetts for nearly a decade, covering towns such as Medfield, Lancaster, and Reading.
 This experience gave me first-hand knowledge of how successful towns operate.
 It was literally my job to find the facts, take an objective view on town issues and then question the benefit, cost, and overall value of proposed projects.
 I’ve seen what works well and what does not, and will apply these lessons to Sudbury.

 Currently, I work in marketing for a healthcare technology firm.
 I earned a BS in Communications from Syracuse University and then an ALM in Sustainability and Environmental Management from Harvard University Extension School.
 My two children attend school in Sudbury.